 Society has a list of words that it uses to describe those who can't or don't conform with the status quo.
 If you think you're being original by calling us unhealthy or abnormal, I recommend a thesaurus.

-Whatever the case, Introverts are driven by different means than extraverts.
-Extraverts may thrive on how other's see them, or by getting formal commendations at work, but introverts have an internal value system that they strive to keep in line with.
+But there's a reason that the child is behaving that way.
+Introverts are driven by different instincts and intentions than extroverts.
+Extroverts may thrive on social interaction and acceptance, being seen and heard, or getting formal commendations at work, but introverts have their own internal value systems that they strive to keep in check.

 Do your best to understand.
 Have genuine conversations.
 Be ready to yell and scream, but don't ever give up on your child.